 So it’s clear that the government means business.
 For some companies the new reporting requirements could generate a short-term bureaucratic mess at the least and a major public relations headache at worst.
 This could damage the brand or corporate reputation, either with the public or potential suppliers, and undermine corporate social responsibility initiatives.

-The reports need to be filed via an online portal twice each financial year, beginning from April 2017, when the portal went live.
+The reports need to be filed on the governments portal twice each financial year, beginning from April 2017, when the portal went live.
 Those companies meeting the criteria whose financial year began in April can therefore expect to be among the first to report this October.
 This may also be when press reports start to appear, naming and shaming any corporate household names for poor practice.